ecresp1el/organoid-roi-tool/simple_projection_tool/ihc_analyses/README.md

   standard deviation, maximum, and a 95 percent confidence interval for the mean).
 - Restrict calculations to the requested channel(s).
-The default configuration analyses the LHX6 channel (green in the metadata), but you can pass `--channel` on the CLI to target other markers.
-The `LHX6` shortcut maps to the exported projection name “Confocal - Green”.
+The default configuration processes both markers: LHX6 (Confocal - Green, 529 nm) and PCDH19 (Confocal -
+  Red, 600 nm).
+Use `--channel` on the CLI to narrow or extend the selection.
+  The `LHX6` shortcut maps to “Confocal - Green” and `PCDH19` maps to “Confocal - Red”.
 - Summarise the WT vs KO comparison per projection type (max/mean/median) using both Welch t-tests and Mann-Whitney U tests so publication-ready statistics (`N`, group means/medians, SEM, confidence intervals, p-values) are saved for